 Mark died while he was driving a truck for his employment.
 Mark’s death was a single vehicle accident for which his employer blamed Mark for speeding.
 The employer tried to convince the family of Mark to settle the case without a lawyer for $250,000.00.
 Instead, Mark’s family hired Sutliff & Stout, and after 4 months of litigation, we were able to get the family over three times that amount.
 Attorneys’ fees and expenses were $313,000.00.

-The lists below contain pro tips from attorney Hank Stout on what you must do after an auto accident in Houston, and tips for handling your own insurance claim.
+The lists below contain pro tips from attorney Hank Stout on what you must do after an auto accident in Houston.

 - Move to safety.
 Bodily safety is always the first priority.
 Make sure you vacate a busy road and get yourself to safety before proceeding with collecting information.